Brandon-z-lu/Data-Science-Projects/README.md

 ## 02. ECON 326 Final Project

-==R, regression analysis, model specification check, model robustness check, report writing==
+**R, regression analysis, model specification check, model robustness check, report writing**

+**Result: obtained an 83% on this project**

 In this assignment, I investigated the relationship between neighbourhood income levels and the number of cultural spaces in a disseminated area (DA is the fundamental unit of analysis in StatsCan data).
 I drew data from Statistics Canada and performed data point and DA matching.
 I further wrote a highly motivating literature summary of the current academic evidence on the subject.
 It is followed by regression analysis and model checks.